Marwammostafa/Guess-the-word-Game-/README.md

 # Guess-the-word-Game-
-A fun interactive word guessing game , written in Python.
+A fun interactive word guessing game , written in Python. suitable for kids & teens Update README with project details